jedlikk/jedliSlider/README.md

 ### If you work with webpack
-just import src-webpack/jedlislider.js
+Import slider:
+import jedliSlider from 'jedlislider/src-webpack/jedlislider.js'

+and import styles (one of this):
+- CSS: import 'jedlislider/dist/jedlislider.bundle.css'
+- SCSS: import 'jedlislider/src-webpack/jedlislider.scss'

 ### If you work without webpack, add this files to your wesbite by script and link tag:

+- JS: jedlislider/src/jedlislider.js

+And one of this:
-- dist/jedlislider.bundle.css
+- CSS: jedlislider/dist/jedlislider.bundle.css
-- src/jedlislider.js
+- SCSS: jedlislider/src/jedlislider.scss